A parser is simple a class that subclasses RDoc::Parser and implements scan to fill in an RDoc::TopLevel with parsed data.

 Creates a new Parser storing

-in instance variables.
+options and stats in instance variables.
 In

 +@preprocess+ an RDoc::Markup::PreProcess object is